Assaraya Alhamra Museum

 collection of original items spanning

-planet, right from the stone age and
+all periods of human history, from the stone age and

 the prehistoric civilisations of the

-great Sahara desert to the medieval periods
+great Sahara, right down to the medieval periods

-and the present day.
+and the present time.
 In fact,

 Libya is an unprecedented archaeological